mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/prerequisites/index.md

 - Around 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
 - Disk usage must be below 85% on the root volume.

-If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.
-DKP creates the nodes size by default unless otherwise specified with a flag.
+If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes which match the requirements above.

+In particular, it will use the following Amazon Instance Types:

    Control plane: